lelepado01/FoundationModel4ClimateNotes/src/linear_transformers.md

 - Key: what type of info the node contains (what info we have)

 Inner product is used to rout (similarity between query and key).
-This is called *soft-routing* as it is a weighted average of all the keys (where inner product is lerger).
+This is called *soft-routing* as it is a weighted average of all the keys (where inner product is larger).

 Complexity is \\( O(n^2) \\), where n is the number of tokens (sequence length), embedding size is d.